Ignite-Laboratories/JanOS/core/sys/spark/E3S0 - Spark Maps.md

     tl;dr - an intelligent parser, such as a Human, can identify many perspectives of the same input

-Because of this, I was able to distill the entire concept of "communicating" data into a very simple format, which I call a "Spark Map."
+Because of this, I was able to distill the concept of "identified" data into a very simple format, which I call a "Spark Map."
+Yes, I already hear the groans - "what's wrong with JSON!?" - well, nothing!
+In fact, Spark can parse JSON (and many others).
+I've taken a very different approach, however - the data is _off-limits_ from requiring modification to fit the schema!
+Instead, the boundaries are captured and can change to accomodate the data in an intuitive fashion.

 The idea is that key data should always be Human-_identifiable_, even if the stored value is _Machine_-readable.
 It should be parsable by literally any intelligent entity reading the damn data!  `READ: A Human OR a Machine.`  That led me to the following core tenants of the "spark map" format: